Terms and Conditions: Registration and Nationality Service

 - It is your responsibility to bring the required original documents to your appointment.
 Failure to bring the correct documentation will result in your appointment not going ahead, and the loss of your appointment fee.
 A new appointment and fee will be required.

-- The use of the Nationality Checking Service or Settlement Checking Service does not guarantee the approval of your application by UK Visa and Immigration.
+- The use of the Nationality Checking Service does not guarantee the approval of your application by UK Visa and Immigration.
 Once the application has been received by UKVI we are unable to provide updates.